AlexanderStarr/HW_MIPSMultiplication/README.md

 Homework assignment for Computer Organization class.
 The assignment is to do the following:

-1. Implment our own 8-bit integer multiplication.
+1. Implement our own 8-bit integer multiplication.

 2. Use part 1 to compute the products of each element of two arrays.